A Hard Day (2021 film): Production

 A Hard Day was produced under Viva Films under the direction of Law Fajardo.
 It is an adaption of the 2014 South Korean film of the same name.
-Fajardo has praised the original source material's concept, pacing and editing but added that he had to make adjustments to "Filipinized" his adaptation since some aspects of the original film were not applicable in a Philippine setting.
+Fajardo has praised the original source material's concept, pacing, and editing but added that he had to make adjustments to "Filipinized" his adaptation since some aspects of the original film were not applicable in a Philippine setting.
 He noted that South Korean funeral practices depicted in the 2014 film is different from Filipino funeral rites.
 The fight scenes were made longer for the Philippine adaptation compared to the South Korean film.
-Fajardo made sure that the fight choreography is polished technically but organic or something that mirror real-life fistfights.
+Fajardo made sure that the fight choreography is polished technically but organic or something that mirrors real-life fistfights.
 Principal photography took place in May 2019.

 Release

-A Hard Day was supposed to be released on April 14, 2020 at the 2020 Metro Manila Summer Film Festival.
+A Hard Day was supposed to be released on April 14, 2020, at the 2020 Metro Manila Summer Film Festival.
 However the film festival was indefinitely postponed due to the COVID-19 pandemic.
-Instead the film will premier on December 25, 2021, as one of the official entries of the 2021 Metro Manila Film Festival.
-The movie was distributed by GMA Pictures and has aired on GMA Network's main channel and its other affiliated channels.
+Instead, the film will premiere on December 25, 2021, as one of the official entries of the 2021 Metro Manila Film Festival.